[Opinion] Competing options for EU enlargement

 By Ilke Toygür

-Once perceived as the most powerful foreign policy tool in the EU's toolbox, "enlargement' lately has become only a source of frustration for countries that would like to join the club.
+Once perceived as the most powerful foreign policy tool in the EU's toolbox, "enlargement" lately has become only a source of frustration for countries that would like to join the club.

 With European Commission's recommendation to grant candidacy status to Ukraine and Moldova, and potentially to Georgia in the future, the enlargement policy is back on the agenda.
 It is not only the Association Trio, however.